 In an effort to support the international research community, Helio is announcing that it will open its entire compute infrastructure free of charge to anyone working on COVID-19 and related research or applications.
 This empowers these organizations with the extra computing power needed to more effectively and quickly model solutions to help fight the COVID-19 pandemic.

 Researchers around the world are quickly trying to understand the virus and develop an immunization program.
-What in earlier days would have been done with hundreds of manual experiments in laboratories is now often done with the aid of computers.
-Testing billions of combinations of substances and simulating the virus’s response requires an incredible amount of computing resources – especially when it’s needed on short timelines.
+What in earlier days would have been done with hundreds of manual laboratory experiments is often done with the aid of computers.
+Testing billions of combinations of substances and simulating the virus’s response requires incredible computing resources – especially when it’s needed on short timelines.
 To aid this process, Helio’s proprietary platform is rapidly connecting data centers across Europe to help researchers get the computing resources they need.

-The Helio platform connects a network of individual data centers to more efficiently perform computing tasks, such as the rendering of 3D films and animations or the simulation of physical phenomena.
+The Helio platform connects a network of individual data centers to more efficiently perform computing tasks, such as rendering 3D films and animations or simulating physical phenomena.

 Switzerland is very much affected by the virus, and we started to wonder how we can help.
 We have worked with research organizations in the past and know that often the availability of computing resources is a key challenge.
 To do our bit, we will open up our network for anyone to use and make our team available to help connect computing tasks on short notice – Kevin Häfeli, Founder and CEO of Helio